 All Commercial Pesticide Applicators are required to keep records on every application they make.
 Non-Commercial and Private Pesticide applicators are required to keep only records on RUP.
 These inspections may be done in conjunction with another investigation or as an investigation in itself.
 RUP dealers’ records are also conducted as described earlier.
 When requested, applicators must provide UDAF personnel with records.

-- Example of a record keeping form - You are not required to keep records on this form, but all the information must be on your records.
+Here is an example of a record keeping form.
+You are not required to keep records on this form, but all the information must be on your records.